 An RSPCA poll shows that around 80% of South Australians want live exports to stop, so contact your local member to keep the pressure up on our politicians.

-After our stunning debut in the March South Australian election, AJP SA is starting to look ahead to the next federal election, which will be held between August this year and May 2019.
+After our stunning debut in the March South Australian election, AJP SA is starting to look ahead to the next federal election, which will be held sometime before May 2019.
 We are planning to stand 2 candidates in the Senate, and 7 candidates in lower house metropolitan seats.

 In this campaign, we will be focusing on the national issues of live export, factory farming, kangaroo killing and the establishment of an Independent Office of Animal Welfare.

 Watch this space for further information about our candidates and their backgrounds!

 Animals have been abused for decades.
 It's now time for change.

 Use your keyboard and pen to help bring about a new paradigm.
 Join our dedicated media group, Voices for animals, and let politicians and the general public know your feelings about animal abuse via the newspapers, letters and social media.

 We would particularly like to hear from anyone who listens to talk-back radio regularly ... it would be good to check out the opportunities to ring in.